sturzl/mvav/README.md

     python3 which_way.py
     ```
 ## TODO
 * Verify if any of these steps are worth it, i.e. start with working real world data/car and experiment.
 Calibration may be necessary for good performance.
 It may be that it is difficult to threshold well without calibration.
 Maybe we could just get better at thresholding?
-Consider processing performance/delay in the performance trade off as well as the actual car/sontro lsignal performance
+Consider processing performance/delay in the performance trade off as well as the actual car/sontrol signal performance
-* Investigate ways to smooth noise/predict control basedo n images/control signal output with less image processing (maybe right/left/straight is good enouggh with a kalman or soemthing)?
+* Investigate ways to smooth noise/predict control based  n images/control signal output with less image processing (maybe right/left/straight is good enough with a kalman or something)?
 *  [Camera Calibration](https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html)
 * [Color Correction](https://stackoverflow.com/questions/18897730/how-i-make-color-calibration-in-opencv-using-a-colorchecker)
 * [Color & Contrast Correction](https://stackoverflow.com/questions/19363293/whats-the-fastest-way-to-increase-color-image-contrast-with-opencv-in-python-c)